Submodular risk measures: Introduction

 \section{Introduction}

 Submodularity is an important property in mathematics, optimization, economics, and data science, with particular applications in modeling transport costs, dependence, cooperative games, and social production functions.
-Without being exhaustive at all, we refer to \cite{MM04} for submodularity (as well as its counterpart, supermodularity) in decision theory, to \cite{R13} for its roles in quantitative risk management, and to \cite{B22} for its roles in machine learning and artificial intelligence.
+Without being exhaustive, we refer the reader to \citet{MM04} for submodularity (as well as its counterpart, supermodularity) in decision theory, to \citet{T78} in the context of cost optimization, to \citet{R13} in the context of quantitative risk management, and to \citet{B22} in the context of machine learning and artificial intelligence.

 For a lattice $\mathcal{L}$ equipped with the maximum operator $\vee$ and the minimum operator $\wedge$, submodularity of a function $f:\mathcal{L}\to\R$ means

 A common appearance of submodularity is in the context of capacities.
 A capacity on a $\sigma$-algebra $\mathcal F$ is an increasing function $v:\mathcal F\to\R$ with $v(\varnothing)=0$, and it is submodular if $v(A\cup B) +v(A\cap B) \le v(A) +v(B)$ for all $A,B\in \mathcal F$, which corresponds to $(\mathcal{L},\vee,\wedge)=(\mathcal F, \cup,\cap)$.